Combat diver moving underwater with a diver propulsion device during water-based tactical operations conditioning.

 Does dryland training for swimming actually help swim performance?

 Yes, with specificity.
-Strength training that targets the primary swim muscles, lat pull-downs, rows, and pulling variations for freestyle and combat swimming, improves swimming economy and power at equivalent fitness levels.
+Strength training that targets the primary swim muscles (lat pull-downs, rows, and pulling variations for freestyle and combat swimming) improves swimming economy and power at equivalent fitness levels.
 Core stability training directly improves swim body position, which is a significant determinant of swimming efficiency.
 The transfer is not perfect but is meaningful.
-Operators who want to understand how the strength-endurance demands of amphibious tasks integrate with this conditioning framework will find that covered in strength-endurance for amphibious tactical operations, it is the direct structural complement to the aerobic and conditioning work described here.
+Operators who want to understand how the strength-endurance demands of amphibious tasks integrate with this conditioning framework will find that covered in strength-endurance for amphibious tactical operations.
+It is the direct structural complement to the aerobic and conditioning work described here.

 Combat Fitness